ThomasDeutsch/flowcards/README.md

 we can define a reactive system by the scenarios we want to enable (flow-by-flow).<br/>
 This approach is used by flowcards.<br/>

-flowcards, enables you to organize code by requirement/scenario.<br/>
+With flowcards, you can organize code by requirement/scenario.<br/>
 [This tutorial](https://github.com) will demonstrate this fact.<br/>

 flowcards is based on [behavioral programming principles](http://www.wisdom.weizmann.ac.il/~bprogram/more.html).